12 Things You Need to Know About Your Nest Thermostat

 To lock a Nest:

-• Tap the Settings icon, scroll to the bottom and tap on Lock.
+• Select the Settings icon, scroll to the bottom and find Lock.

-• Enter a 4-digit pin number you can remember, and do so twice.
+• Enter a 4-digit pin number you can remember, and then enter it twice.

-• If locking in Heat or Cool mode, define your maximum and minimum temperature range before tapping Lock at the bottom of the screen.
+• If locking in Heat or Cool mode, fine-tune your maximum and minimum temperature range before tapping Lock at the bottom of the screen.

-To unlock a Nest, open the settings and choose Unlock.
-Once you enter your 4-digit pin, the Nest will be unlocked.
+For unlocking it, open the settings and choose Unlock.
+Once you enter your 4-digit pin, your device will be unlocked.

-8. Adjusting a Nest Thermostat from Your Phone
+8. Controlling Your Nest Thermostat from a Phone

-Before you can make adjustments for a Nest on your phone with Google Home or the Nest app, you need to follow a few steps:
+Before you can control a Nest on your phone with Google Home or the Nest app, there are a few steps to complete first:

 • Download the Google Home app or, if you have an advanced model, the Nest app to your phone.

-• Connect your Nest Thermostat.
+• Hook up your Nest Thermostat.

 • Start the Google Home app on your phone and complete the setup process, link to your new device and connect to Wi-Fi.

-• Google has created a more comprehensive setup guide, if you would like more assistance in connecting.
+• Google has created a more comprehensive setup guide, if you prefer additional assistance in connecting.

-As soon as you've connected the Nest to your Home app, you can find and adjust it by clicking Thermostat on the home screen.
-Once you do that, making adjustments is done by dragging your finger along the screen or tapping on a plus or minus sign.
+After you've added the Nest to your Home app, you can access it by clicking Thermostat on the home screen.
+Once you do that, you can make changes to the temperature by dragging your finger along the screen or tapping on a plus or minus sign.

-9. Setting a Nest Thermostat Schedule
+9. Making a Nest Thermostat Schedule

 You can set a temperature schedule on a Nest Thermostat either on the device or on the Google Home app.
-Newer and advanced models of the Nest, such as the Nest Thermostat E and Nest Learning Thermostat, are also controllable with the Nest app.
+Newer and advanced models of the Nest, such as the Nest Thermostat E and Nest Learning Thermostat, also can be controlled via the Nest app.

 You have two primary ways to establish a temperature schedule on a Nest Thermostat:

-10. How to Set a Temperature Range on a Nest Thermostat
+10. Setting a Temperature Range on a Nest Thermostat

 11. What to Do if a Nest Thermostat Is Not Compatible